AdvayRoongta/airsax/README.md

-# 🎷 Visioneer: The Invisible Saxophone
+# 🎷 Airsax: The Invisible Saxophone

 **Play the saxophone — without the saxophone!**
-Visioneer (also known as **AirSax**) lets you perform realistic saxophone fingerings in the air, and it plays back real tenor sax notes that you recorded yourself.
+Airsax lets you perform realistic saxophone fingerings in the air, and it plays back real tenor sax notes that you recorded yourself.
 Built entirely in Python, this computer vision project turns your hands into an instrument.

 🎥 **Demo:** [Watch on YouTube](https://www.youtube.com/watch?v=hacINoEem5s)